pypeit/PypeIt/paper/paper.md

 VLT/UVES.
 We are also open to receiving requests to support additional spectroscopic instrumentation.
 Join us [on GitHub](https://github.com/pypeit/PypeIt).
-By using this software, we politely request that you abide by our [code of conduct](https://pypeit.readthedocs.io/en/latest/codeconduct.html).
+We ask those interested in developing and enhancing PypeIt to agree to our [code of conduct](https://pypeit.readthedocs.io/en/latest/codeconduct.html).

 # Acknowledgements